-What is gender non-conforming?
+What does "gender non-conforming" mean?

-"Gender non-conforming" (GNC) refers to when someone's gender expression does not follow gender norms (for example, if a woman is wearing men's pants).
-Some trans\ people are GNC and some cisgender people are GNC.
-GNC people - whether they identify as trans\ or cisgender - often experience the same stereotypes and discrimination.
-Therefore, GNC people will be considered part of the trans\ community in this booklet.
+"Gender non-conforming" (GNC) refers to when someone's gender expression does not follow gender norms (for example, if a woman is wearing "men's" pants).
+Some trans people are GNC and some cisgender people are GNC.
+GNC people - whether they identify as transgender or cisgender - often experience similar stereotypes and discrimination that trans-identified individuals experience.
+Therefore, GNC people will be considered part of the trans community in this booklet.